Wasps RFC: Wasps FC: 1866–1995

 Wasps went on to host Welsh internationals Vivian Jenkins and Harry Bowcott, in addition to this national representation, numerous Wasps came to play for the England national side, such as Ted Woodward, Bob Stirling, Richard Sharp and Don Rutherford.
 In 1967, the Wasps club celebrated their centenary.
 Celebrations took the form of two matches that were held at the Rugby school grounds, where William Webb Ellis is thought to have originated the rugby union game.
 One match was played against the Barbarian F.C., the other, against another London rugby union club, the Harlequins.

-The 1980s saw what was, at that point, an all-time high representation of Wasps players in the England national side.
 In 1986, Wasps Football Club made their first appearance at the final of the John Player Cup knock-out competition, which originated in 1972.
 Wasps were defeated by Bath in a close game, where Bath emerged as winners, 25 points to 17.
 The following year Wasps continued their success in the knock-out competition and they again met Bath in the final.
 They were however again defeated by Bath in a close game, Bath winning 19 points to 12.
 Wasp Rob Andrew captained England against Romania in 1989.
 In 1990, Andrew captained Wasps to their first Courage League title, as they narrowly pipped Orrell R.U.F.C. to be English champions.

 In 1995 Wasps lost 16–36 to Bath in the final of the Pilkington Cup.
-It was their first appearance in the final since 1987 and 1986, when their opponents — and the eventual winners — on both occasions were also Bath.
+It was their first appearance in the final since 1987 and 1986, when their opponents – and the eventual winners – on both occasions were also Bath.

 After winning the title, Wasps regularly finished in the top three of the Courage league title, although they were never quite good enough to overcome Bath, the pre-eminent club of the time.
 Then in 1995–96, with many pundits predicting Wasps could make a run for the title, Rob Andrew took up a lucrative deal to become Player Manager of Newcastle Falcons.
 He recruited several other leading Wasps, including, most notably, Club Captain Dean Ryan.
 For a few weeks Wasps looked like becoming the first casualty of the professional era as the backbone of their team had left.
 But under newly appointed captain Lawrence Dallaglio, the club steadied the ship, and managed to finish fourth, and secure a place in the following season's Heineken Cup, which English teams were entering for the first time.